top of page

 • Dehydrated Meals: Dehydrated meals are a lifesaver when wild camping, as they're lightweight, easy to prepare, and long-lasting.
 Many high-quality brands offer a variety of meals—from pasta dishes to curries—requiring only hot water to rehydrate.
 Be sure to bring a resealable bag to store your food and reduce waste.
 Alternatively, you can make your own dehydrated meals before your trip.

 • Water Purification: Access to clean drinking water is essential in the wild.
-While some locations may have fresh streams or rivers, always carry a water purification method.
+While some locations may have fresh streams or rivers, always carry a water purification method to ensure safe drinking water.
 A water filter is small and easy to use, providing peace of mind that your water is safe to drink.
 A hydration bladder is also handy for easy drinking on the go.

 base camp foods wild camping foods